ironsmile/euterpe/README.md

-HTTP Media Server
+Euterpe
 ======

 <img src="images/heavy-metal-128.png" alt="HTTPMS Icon" align="left" style="margin-right: 20px" title="HTTPMS Icon" />

+Euterpe is self-hosted streaming service for music.
+Formerly known as "HTTPMS (HTTP Media Server)".

 A way to listen to your music library from everywhere.
 Once set up you won't need anything but a browser.
 Think of it as your own Spotify service over which you have full control.
-HTTPMS will let you browse through and listen to your music over HTTP(s).
+Euterpe will let you browse through and listen to your music over HTTP(s).
 Up until now I've had a really bad time listening to my music which is stored back home.
 I would create a mount over ftp, sshfs or something similar and point the local player to the mounted library.
 Every time it resulted in some upleasantries.
 Just imagine searching in a network mounted directory!

 No more!